Gallipoli Puglia, Italy Travel Guide

 Gallipoli has opportunities to find local products, souvenirs, and artisan crafts.
 Luxury shopping is limited; Lecce or Bari offer more choices.

-Visit the local fish market at the port in the early morning.
-Even if you do not buy anything, it has a fascinating glimpse into local life and the city's strong connection to the sea.
+Visit the local seafood market at the port in the early morning.
+Even if you fail to buy anything, it has a fascinating glimpse into local life and the city's strong connection to the sea.